Prospects for Heavy WIMP Dark Matter with CTA: the Wino and Higgsino: Sensitivity

 In order to obtain an estimate of the expected signal $s_{\gamma, ijk}$ in the $i^{\rm th}$ energy, $j^{\rm th}$ Galactic longitude and $k^{\rm th}$ Galactic latitude bins, the differential gamma-ray flux ${\rm d}\Phi_{\gamma, jk}^{\rm S}/{\rm d} E_\gamma$ in the bin $ijk$, integrated over the dimensions of the ROI, is convolved with the CTA gamma-ray acceptance $A_{\rm eff}^\gamma$ and energy resolution at energy $E_\gamma'$:

-The energy resolution is modeled as a Gaussian $G(E_\gamma,E'_\gamma)$ with width (68\% containment radius) of 20\% at 50 GeV, down to better than 5\% in the TeV energy range~\cite{CTA}.
+The energy resolution is modeled as a Gaussian $G(E_\gamma,E'_\gamma)$ with width (68\% containment radius) of 20\% at 50 GeV, down to better than 5\% in the TeV energy range~\cite{CTAperformances}.
 The signal count number $s_{\gamma, ijk}$ in the bin $ijk$ is obtained from the gamma-ray differential rate $d\Gamma_{\gamma, jk}^{\rm S}/d E_\gamma$ integrated over the energy bin $\Delta E$ and multiplied by the observation time $T_{\rm obs}$.
-Explicitly,
+Explicitly, The modeled background $b_{\gamma, ijk}$ in the bin $ijk$ is obtained: